nejcd/nejcd.github.io/projects/_posts/2019-12-12-introducing-hydejack.md

 ---
 layout: post
-title: Setting up Jekyll
+title: My mini Page
 description: >
-  Setting up page with Jekyll
-excerpt_separator: <!--more-->
+  Finally setting up page.
 ---

 I was thinking about setting up my page for some while and this day has finally come.
-Today I came across Jekyll and it is looking like perfect fit.
-As I am doing a lot of web development it i had a filling that is unappropriated too use web-page building platform.
-On the other hand it also seemed like overkill to do everything from scratch.
-So Jekyll is a perfect fit.
+Today I came across Jekyll and it is looking like a perfect fit.
+As I am already doing a lot of web development it would feel wrong to use some webpages building platform.
+On the other hand, it also seemed like overkill to do everything from scratch.
+So [Jekyll](https://jekyllrb.com/) is a perfect fit.
 No worries with DevOps, no Database, no complex setups.
-Just some markdown files and git push to Github and that it is.
+Just some markdown files and git push and that is it.
+I have also found this amazing template [HydeJack](https://github.com/hydecorp/hydejack) which served as boiler plate for my page.